Coupled-wire descriptions of unconventional quantum states in twisted nanostructures: Electronic phases induced by non-quadratic perturbations

 A complementary setup employs a quantum point contact, where interedge backscattering is weak but finite, as illustrated in Fig.~\ref{Fig:QAHE-QPC2}.
 In this case, the leading observable is the correction $\delta G$ to the quantized edge conductance.
 At low energies, one finds the power-law behavior

 again with the exponents fixed by the fractional parameter $f$.

 Together, interedge tunneling and backscattering measurements provide transport diagnostics that are directly sensitive to fractionalization and topology.
-Their universal scaling forms clearly distinguish topological \moire correlated states from the nonuniversal transport behavior associated with domain-wall modes in the network interior.
-The contrast between the edge scaling and the bulk domain-wall scaling, observable in both spectroscopy and transport, therefore offers a clean and experimentally accessible criterion for identifying topological \moire correlated states within the coupled-wire framework.
+Their universal scaling forms clearly distinguish topological \moire correlated states from the nonuniversal transport behavior associated with domain wall modes in the network interior.
+The contrast between the edge scaling and the bulk domain wall scaling, observable in both spectroscopy and transport, therefore offers a clean and experimentally accessible criterion for identifying topological \moire correlated states within the coupled-wire description.